mindee/tawazi/documentation/index.md

 dag_with_resource(threading.get_ident())

 ```
+You can also set the default resource for all `ExecNode`s by setting the environment variable `TAWAZI_DEFAULT_RESOURCE` to either "thread" or "main-thread".

 ## Limitations
 1. All code inside a dag descriptor function must be either an @xn decorated functions calls and arguments passed arguments.
 Otherwise the behavior of the DAG might be unpredictable